CoreyLBS13/Fall2022_CSC403_Project_Team_Squonk/README.txt

     3) helpBtn_Click(object sender, EventArgs e)
         - Triggers when the helpBtn on the main menu form is clicked.
 Its pops up the help screen.

+    4) skipBtn_Click(object sender, EventArgs e)
+        - Skips the cutscene and goes to the menu.
 Program.cs
     - When first starting up the application, the game now starts by loading up the FrmMenu() form instead of the FrmLevel() form